luan13242/ExData_Plotting1/README.md

 This repository contains 4 PNG plots, and 4 R scripts that generated them.
 To run the R scripts, **the directory structure is:**
-* whereever you are
+* wherever you are
-* R scripts in ExData_Plotting1 folder
+* R scripts in ExData_Plotting1 folder under wherever you are
-* Raw data in exdata-data-household_power_consumption folder (the unzipped structure as is)
+* Raw data in exdata-data-household_power_consumption folder (the unzipped structure as is) under wherever you are

 Original homework instruction below.
 <p>